mfpiccolo/psc-fetch/README.md

 Subscribers can be anywhere in the tree no matter where the fetch is being called.
 This [Loader](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/Loader.js) is being passed a subscription which is handling the loading state based on the callbacks.
 You can see it works even at the top level [App](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/App.js#L12) component even when child components fetch.
 You will also notice that the top level loader is [subscribing](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/api.js#L7) to anything coming from that particual host api where [other Loaders](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/PostsPage.js#L21) are more specific to routes.

-The [PostsPage](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/PostsPage.js) is a good example of consuming the [api abstraction](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/api.js).
+The [PostsPage](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/PostsPage.js) is a good example of using the [api abstraction](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/api.js).

-The [PostPage](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/PostPage.js) is an exmaple of consuming using the subcribe api directly and [using the subscription data for state](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/PostPage.js#L17).
+The [PostPage](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/PostPage.js) is an exmaple of using the subcribe api directly and [using the subscription data for state](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/PostPage.js#L17).

-The [UserPage](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/PostPage.js) is an exmaple of consuming using the subcribe api directly but using the [response direclty](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/UserPage.js).
+The [UserPage](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/PostPage.js) is an exmaple of using the subcribe api directly but using the [response direclty](https://github.com/mfpiccolo/demo-psc-fetch/blob/master/src/UserPage.js).